SchwabischesBauernbrot/librewolf/README.md

 # LibreWolf Source Repository

-This repository contains all the patches and theming that make up LibreWolf, as well as scripts and a Makefile to build LibreWolf.
-There also is the [Settings repo](https://gitlab.com/librewolf-community/settings), which contains the LibreWolf prefs.
+This repository contains all the patches and theming that make up LibreWolf, as well as scripts and the Makefile to build LibreWolf.
+There's also the [Settings](https://gitlab.com/librewolf-community/settings) repo, which contains LibreWolf's custom settings.

 ## Active repositories and related projects